Duelling Over a Grand

-Coaches/Bow person meeting: Saturday 6 am on the tarmac.
+Coaches/Bow person meeting: Saturday 6:30 am Spracklen room

-Regatta Packages may be picked up from the Registration Table Friday 4-6 pm and Saturday 6-7 am.
+Regatta Packages may be picked up from the Registration Table Friday 4-6 pm and one hour before the posted time for the first race.
 Please have only one person per club come to pick up the registration package.
 The package will include bow markers for all your club's entries.
 Bow markers must be on your boat when you come through Control Commission.

 Byes: crews that have a "bye" do not row down the course for that round.